What is body percussion?

 He has been teaching and giving body percussion workshops for several years in Italy, China, Germany and Morocco.

-He has taught in many musical and dance schools in Italy with Daniel Plentz and in China at the Contemporary Music Institute of Zhuhai.
+He has taught in many musical and dance schools in Italy, Germany, China and Morocco.
 He is currently teaching regular body percussion classes at the Atelier Teatro Fisico in Turin and at the Adifamily school in Monza.

 Body percussion can be applied to many different fields for which specific didactic programs are provided.